China Enacts Security Law, Asserting Control Over Hong Kong

 If my voice will not be heard soon, I hope that the international community will continue to speak up for Hong Kong and step up concrete efforts to defend our last bit of freedom. pic.twitter.com/BIGD5tgriF

-"Great changes are coming....no one can be sure about their tomorrow, " Wong wrote on his Facebook page.
+"Great changes are coming. ... no one can be sure about their tomorrow, " Wong wrote on his Facebook page.